bitfaster/BitFaster.Caching/README.md

 </table>

 ## Lru Benchmarks

+In the benchmarks, a cache miss is essentially free.
+These tests exist purely to compare the raw execution speed of the cache code.
+In a real setting, where a cache miss is presumably quite expensive, the relative overhead of the cache will be very small.

 Benchmarks are based on BenchmarkDotNet, so are single threaded.
 The ConcurrentLru family of classes can outperform ClassicLru in multithreaded workloads.